marianfoo/mcp-sap-notes/README.md

 - Ensure all dependencies are installed: `npm install`
 - Verify the build completed successfully: `npm run build`

+**Server starts but immediately exits**
+- This issue has been resolved in recent versions
+- Ensure you're using the latest version: `git pull && npm run build`
+- Try setting `AUTO_START=true` for HTTP server if issues persist

 ### Debug Mode

 Enable debug mode for detailed troubleshooting: